 The shelter operates 24 hours a day, 365 days a year.
-It serves as a temporary home to approximately 70 to 75 people at any given time.
+It serves as a temporary home to approximately 70 people at any given time.
 Typically, about one third of the residents are children.
 Contributions from generous donors and the incredible effort put forth by hundreds of hard-working volunteers each year are the driving force behind the shelter.

 - Case management

 - Job search and preparation resources

 - Health evaluations, screenings and referrals

 - Transportation to doctors’ appointments, job interviews and summer camp for children

 Volunteers at the shelter assist with administrative duties, food preparation, donation sorting and special events and projects including kids’ birthday parties, crafts and bulletin board designs.
 Most needed are pantry attendants and evening or weekend kitchen assistants.
 Learn more

 We are always accepting in-kind donations of nonperishable food, first aid/personal care items and cleaning supplies.
 View Wish List

 Video: Hear from residents at the Bucks County Emergency Homeless Shelter.